Hegang: Education

+Hegang No.1 High School is located in the city.Hegang No. 1 Middle School was founded in March 1950 and has a long history of 60 years.

 Transport

 The Yichun-Hegang Highway, the Jiamusi-Hegang Highway and the Hegang-Luobei Highway form a comprehensive highway network within the city.
 It takes less than four hours to drive from Hegang to Harbin, the provincial capital of Heilongjiang Province.
 Luobei Port, which is within a one-hour drive from Hegang, is a major port on the Amur River.
 Jiamusi Airport, a one-hour drive from Hegang, operates flights to Beijing, Dalian and other major cities domestically.